-3. Adding modules
+3. Adding modules¶

 The nf-core pipeline template is a working pipeline and comes pre-configured with two modules:

-• FastQC: A tool that performs quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+- FastQC: A tool that performs quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses that can be used to give a quick impression of your data.

-• MultiQC: A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.
+- MultiQC: A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.

-3.1 Testing your pipeline
+3.1 Testing your pipeline¶

-The default template test profile leverages small test files that are stored in the nf-core test data GitHub repository as inputs for the pipeline.
+profile leverages small test files that are stored in the nf-core test data GitHub repository as inputs for the pipeline.

-Additionally, the template comes with profiles for the management of software dependencies (e.g., docker, singularity, and conda).
-For pipelines with processes are shipped with containers/images/recipes, these profiles can be used to change the way dependencies are handled when you execute your pipeline.
+). nf-core modules come with containers/images/recipes and profiles can be used to change the way dependencies are handled when you execute your pipeline.

 Warning

-If -profile for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on the PATH.
-This is not recommended.
+for managing software dependencies is not specified, the pipeline will run locally and expect all software to be installed and available on PATH

 Additional test profiles can be created to test different parts of your pipeline and can also be added to GitHub actions.